 Tuck scholarship awards are made possible through the generosity of Tuck alumni, corporations, and nonprofit foundations.
 There is no separate application process for Tuck scholarships.
 Tuck’s admissions and financial aid offices will review the application materials submitted by all candidates for admission.
 Tuck uses discretion in awarding scholarships to incoming students who will significantly contribute to Tuck’s distinctly immersive learning community.
 We offer scholarships to enroll outstanding students who, absent funding, might not attend the Tuck School.
 Tuck awards the majority of available scholarship for each round at the time of admission.
 Additional scholarship offers may be made at a later date as we build our best class.

 Tuck scholarships range from $10,000 to full tuition with the average being $30,065 per academic year.

 Scholarships are automatically renewed in the second year, provided that a satisfactory academic record is maintained throughout the first year at Tuck.
 Students who receive a scholarship will be provided detailed information including name and donor after matriculation.
 These named scholarships replace the Tuck scholarship already received.
 All scholarship recipients will be required to write a letter of appreciation to the donor.

 Tuck is a proud member of the Consortium for Graduate Study in Management (CGSM).
-The CGSM is a continually growing and evolving alliance of some of the world’s leading graduate business schools and business organizations.
-Tuck awards merit-based, full-tuition scholarships to named Consortium Fellows.
-This scholarship is not a requirement for membership into the CGSM.
+The Consortium is a continually growing and evolving alliance of some of the world’s leading graduate business schools and business organizations.
+Applicants who are approved Consortium members and admitted to Tuck are Consortium Fellows.
+All are evaluated for a range of scholarship funding, up to full tuition.

 Reaching Out is a nonprofit organization with over a dozen unique programs dedicated to educating, inspiring, and connecting the LGBTQ MBA community to impact change in the workplace and create the next generation of out leaders.
 Tuck participates in the ROMBA LGBTQ MBA Fellowship Program and each year names incoming students as ROMBA fellows who will receive a Tuck scholarship as well as access to special mentorship and leadership development programming through ROMBA.